Intelligent-Instruments-Lab/iil.is/src/routes/news/visindavaka22.md

 <CaptionedImage
 src="research/projects/protolangspil.jpg"
-alt="Boxy wooden string instrument." caption="The Proto-Langspil, one of the first instruments we worked on"/>
+alt="Boxy wooden string instrument." caption="Jack Armitage with the Proto-Langspil, one of the first instruments we worked on"/>

 The proto-langspil is a contemporary interpretation of the langspil, an Icelandic monochord-like folk instrument.
 In our work we have explored its agential and performative qualities.
 Further info in a NIME paper.